AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

 ``in_nse(state)``.
 By supplying the current state, this function returns a boolean that tells us whether we're in NSE or not.
 The current status of this functionality only works for pynucastro-generated network since aprox networks have slightly different syntax.
+Note that we ignore this check when ``T < 2.0e9``, since we don't expect NSE to occur when temperature is below 2 billion Kelvin.

 There are 3 main criteria discussed in the :cite:`Kushnir_2020`.